by Robin

 Go carefully and test fit - you don't want the groove too deep or it will make the metal panel loose in the frame.

-Carefully slide the metal down the groove via the end you have open.
 Mine caught in a couple spots, but with some finesse and gentle prying, it went all the way in.

-Slide the last piece of the door back into place.
 Again, there may be some finicky messing around to get the metal into the groove, but it all works out.

-This is the only shot we had of using a Forstner bit to create the holes for the Euro hinges.
 While this is showing a regular Shaker door, we did the same thing for the metal sheet insert ones.

-5. Building the DIY Media Cabinet Wood Top
+Step 5: Building the DIY Media Cabinet Wood Top

 You could use a table saw, circular saw or jointer/planer.
 We used all of them at some point.